wp-plugins/cyclone-slider-2/README.txt

 == Upgrade Notice ==

+= 2.1.0 - 2012-11-16 =
+* Fix for slideshow not working when NextGEN 1.9.7 is active
+* You can now import images from NextGEN

 = 2.0.0 =
 * Initial.
 If you are using Cyclone Slider (version 1) deactivate it first before activating Cyclone Slider 2